 Additionally, to live a comfortable life in Korea, learning to express costs and prices of housing, transportation, products, and services in Korea will help you a lot.
 If you want to learn about Korean numbers, you can check out our full guide here.

 LIFE AS A FOREIGNER

-But that does come with one big tradeoff – in Korea, you will always be seen as a foreigner.
-No matter how good your Korean skill is, no matter how long you’ve lived there and where you work or went to school, no matter what your visa or marital status is.
-You will always be the foreigner to the locals, for both good and bad.
-And this is perhaps the biggest thing you’ll have to adjust to if you choose to become a longterm expat, particularly when choosing to become one in Korea.
+But that does come with a tradeoff – in Korea, you will always be seen as a foreigner.
+This will be true no matter how good your Korean skill is, how long you’ve lived here, where you work or went to school, or what your visa or marital status is.
+It’s overall a homogenous society and they aren’t set up well to have foreigners assimilate.

 Here are a few more things to take into consideration before your upcoming life journey in Korea.

 - Recycling is incredibly important in Korea, and you’ll get fined to hell and back if you make the mistake of trying to pass off recyclable items as general trash.
 Each apartment building will have its own area for recycling.

 - Internet Explorer is, unfortunately, the browser to use for almost all of your banking, school, and immigration purposes since websites are optimized for it.
 You’ll have varying degrees of success with other browsers.

 - In order to get service at a restaurant, there is either a button to press or you’re expected to yell out for the wait staff.
 Also, tipping isn’t expected or required.

 - There is also no service charge in (Korean) restaurants and any sales tax is included in the menu items cost.
 The price on the menu and the price tag on the item is exactly the price you’ll pay.

 - It is mandatory for you to have health insurance if you are employed in Korea, registered as a student in one of their schools, or otherwise some kind of resident.